 This particular article contains the full history and origin of the Igbo people in Nigeria, The Igbo people are one of the major ethnic groups we have in Nigeria.
-They are majorly located or majorly occupy the Eastern part of Nigeria, which we all know that contributes mostly to Nigeria’s population today.
+They are majorly located or occupy the Eastern part of Nigeria, which we all know contributes largely to Nigeria’s population today.

-The Igbo people are popularly known by their great instinct in starting and handling business.
+The Igbo people are popularly known for their great instinct in starting and handling business.
 There are four market days in the Igbo land.
 These market days are Eke, Orie, Afor and Nkwo.

-Geography of the Igbo people
+Geography of the Igbo people.

-The Igbo language is spoken by the people in this area, Although, English language still remains Nigeria general language for now.
-Here are some major town in Nigeria that speaks Igbo language, they include: Aba, Abiriba, Awka, Abba, Nigeria, Owerri, Orlu, Nnewi, Mbaise, Nsukka, Enugu, Onitsha, Afikpo, Okigwe, Umuahia, Asaba, Ohafia, Arochukwu, Ngwo, Mbaitoli, Ikeduru and Ihiala and so on.
+The Igbo language is spoken by the people in this area, Although, the English language still remains Nigeria’s general language for decades.
+Here is some major town in Nigeria that speaks the Igbo language, including: Aba, Abiriba, Awka, Abba, Nigeria, Owerri, Orlu, Nnewi, Mbaise, Nsukka, Enugu, Onitsha, Afikpo, Okigwe, Umuahia, Asaba, Ohafia, Arochukwu, Ngwo, Mbaitoli, Ikeduru and Ihiala and so on.

-Beliefs and Religious Thought of Igbo People
+Beliefs and Religious Thoughts of Igbo People.

 Which they all believe as their spiritual guard and assistant.
-In addition to Igbo belief in a supreme deity, the Igbo traditional belief system also included other “lower-deities” and providences related to different aspects of Igbo cosmology.
+In addition to Igbo belief in a supreme deity, the Igbo traditional belief system also included other “lower deities” and providences related to different aspects of Igbo cosmology.

 This was in consonance with the African traditional belief systems including those of Ancient Egypt and Ancient Ethiopia (Kush) and it was on these this kind of belief systems that earlier civilizations such as the Greeks based their own belief systems.

-In so many parts Igbo land there are monthly and yearly annual rituals in honor of the yam deity known as Ifejioku, and in other parts children who were dedicated to the service of the deity were named Njoku.
-As adults such children were expected to become prosperous yam farmers which made them into nobility and business minded.
+In so many parts of Igbo land, there are monthly and yearly annual rituals in honour of the yam deity known as Ifejioku, and in other parts children who were dedicated to the service of the deity were named Njoku.
+As adults such children were expected to become prosperous yam farmers which made them nobility and business minded.